Get insider access

 KODAK LUMA 150

 The KODAK LUMA 350 is better than the KODAK LUMA 150, and between the two, the 350 is the projector to get if you need an ultra-portable battery-equipped device.
-They both have terrible color accuracy that you can't improve through calibration.
+They both have awful color accuracy that you can't improve through calibration.
 However, the LUMA 350 is brighter, has better contrast, a wider color gamut, a slightly higher output resolution, Bluetooth support, and is cast capable through DLNA.

 Epson EpiqVision Flex CO-W01